-Although men do not experience a dramatic drop in sex hormones like women do, or the loss of their fertility, they do experience a significant, steady decline in testosterone, mainly.
+Although men do not experience a dramatic drop in sex hormones like women do or the loss of their fertility, they mainly experience a significant, steady decline in testosterone.
 Unfortunately, low testosterone can negatively affect a man’s overall health.

 It’s All Downhill After the Age of 40

-Most men will still have testosterone levels within the normal range, but if you are someone who has been living a sedentary lifestyle, with minimal exercise, high-stress job and a poor diet, it’s more than likely that you are in the group that has lower than average testosterone levels.
+Most men will still have testosterone levels within the normal range.
+Still, if you are someone who has been living a sedentary lifestyle, with minimal exercise, high-stress job, and a poor diet, it’s more than likely that you are in the group that has lower than-average testosterone levels.

-The medical term for low testosterone is hypogonadism, a term that also applies to women when their sex hormones are not being produced adequately.
+The medical term for low testosterone is hypogonadism, which also applies to women when their sex hormones are not adequately produced.
 We know that decreased hormone production is a normal and natural part of aging.

 Testosterone is Essential for Male Health

 Testosterone is the “male hormone” that is necessary for men to become MEN.
 It is what pushes boys to go through puberty.
-Once a boy reaches adulthood and beyond, testosterone is still just as important for his health.
+Once a boy reaches adulthood and beyond, testosterone is still just as crucial for his health.